12 May How Not to Work Yourself to Death #1

 - Frustrated.
 These 2 minutes feel like a waste of time.
 Just do it for now: give it a week.

 - Worried.
 Will Paul find out about Carry?
 Mantra: “Not my circus, not my monkeys”

 What happens during this time, is it forces your mind to work through problems that build up stress, and come to practical solutions.
 It’s not a magic formula; it’s an exercise.
 You’ll notice that the more you do it, the easier it becomes for your brain to go into solution-mode.

 We recommend a 2-minute pause once a day, but we find that it is often helpful to repeat this process 3 – 4 times.
 You could also revisit the list during your next sessions, and expand, seeing how it evolves.
 Eventually, your brain starts formulating problem-solving mechanisms on its own, as you are basically ‘training it’ in those sessions to deal with your emotions & challenges in a different way.

 No go and do it.

 Do you need help with work / life balance?
-Contact me using the form below and book in for a FREE taster call and learn more about how I can help.
+Book in for a FREE discovery call to learn more about how I can help.